Key Specs of Hyundai Aura

 Aura Latest Update

-Hyundai Aura Price and Variants: The Hyundai sedan is priced between Rs 5.79 lakh and Rs 9.23 lakh (ex-showroom Delhi).
-Hyundai offers the Aura in a total of five variants: E, S, SX, SX+, and SX(O).
+Hyundai Aura Variants: The Aura is offered in a total of five variants: E, S, SX, SX+, and SX(O).

 Hyundai Aura Features: It gets an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, wireless charging, auto AC, a height-adjustable driver seat, and cruise control.